ViolinGamer/KHShuffler/README.md

 4. Games will be automatically color-coded by engine type:
    -  Blue = Melody of Memory (Unity-specific suspension)
    -  Red = KH1FM, KH Re:CoM, KH2FM, KHBBSFM, KHDDD (gentle priority-only suspension)
-   -  White = KH0.2, KH3, KH 358/2 Days (MelonMix), KH Re:coded (MelonMix), KH CoM (Bizhawk), KH Dark Road (Bluestacks) (standard thread suspension)
+   -  White = KH0.2, KH3, KH 358/2 Days (MelonMix/Bizhawk), KH Re:coded (MelonMix/Bizhawk), KH CoM (Bizhawk), KH Dark Road (Bluestacks) (standard thread suspension)
-5. If you're playing GBA Chain of Memories (through Bizhawk) or Dark Road (through Bluestacks), make sure to set the graphics renderer to OpenGL.
-If you're using DirectX, the game will crash.
+5. If you're playing any games through the Bizhawk or Bluestacks emulator, make sure to set the graphics renderer to OpenGL.
+If you're using DirectX, the game will crash during shuffling.
 6. If you're playing Melody of Memory, you will need to pause and unpause the game if you're in the middle of the song to resync the music with the gameplay.
 I'm hoping to fix this in the future, but no promises.
+7. You can type in the name of the game by adding the game to the shuffle list, then double clicking under the Game Name column.
+This will create a custom game names text file in the same folder as the KHShuffler exe, which you can use within OBS to automatically display the name of the current game being played.
+I highly recommend using text-overdrive.lua (https://gist.github.com/kkartaltepe/861b02882056b464bfc3e0b329f2f174) so that the text file updates every frame within OBS.

 ### 3. Configure Settings
 - **Min/Max Seconds**: Set the switching interval range